till-tietz/parsel/README.md

 ```

 Now that we have our scrape function and input we can parallelize the
+execution of the function.
+For speed and efficiency reasons, it is
+advisable to specify the headless browser option in the
-execution of the function. `parscrape` will show a progress bar, as well
+`extraCapabilities` argument. `parscrape` will show a progress bar, as
-as elapsed and estimated remaining time so you can keep track of
+well as elapsed and estimated remaining time so you can keep track of
 scraping progress.

 ``` r